Dr. Judy Morgan, DCM and the FDA

 Despite this, multiple studies continued to show a correlation between nutrition and heart disease.
 However, the correlation, as it turns out, had little to do with a lack of grains or low taurine.

-It actually appeared to be related to pulse ingredients (peas, potatoes, legumes, chickpeas) and their use in formulation as a whole.
+It appeared to be related to pulse ingredients (peas, potatoes, legumes, chickpeas) and their use in formulation as a whole.

 In other words, it’s NOT grain-free that is the issue.
 Just as the FDA has said.

-If a dog food brands uses a lot of peas, potatoes, beans, and chickpeas in their food, whether the food has grain or not, they often effectively replace a lot of actual meat (and certain amino acids, which are necessary for heart health) with plants.
+If a dog food brand uses a lot of peas, potatoes, beans, and chickpeas in their food, whether the food has grain or not, they often effectively replace a lot of actual meat (and certain amino acids, which are necessary for heart health) with plants.

 Anybody who doesn’t think that’s a problem is fooling themselves.

-Ignoring the Science
+Holistic Veterinarians and Ignoring the Science

 To date, multiple studies have shown that there is a link between poorly formulated foods and dogs developing heart disease.
 Veterinary Cardiologists also report positive outcomes for dogs with nutritional DCM, when they are switched to a properly formulated (and often grain-inclusive) diet.